davepinch/pinchy.cc/content/topics/astronomy/constellations/canes-venatici/Canes_Venatici_IAU.svg.md

 date: 2023-06-26
 excerpt: >-
   Shows bounds of small northern constellation.
 Joined dots part of "hunting dogs".
 Alpha in south-centre and faint beta considerably mid-west; often both being body of one of two dogs.
-license: "Creative Commons Attribution 3.0 Unported"
+license: CC BY-SA 3.0 DEED
 picture: https://upload.wikimedia.org/wikipedia/commons/e/ef/Canes_Venatici_IAU.svg
 related:
   - The stars of Canes Venatici are not bright.
 In classical times, they were listed by Ptolemy as unfigured stars below the constellation Ursa Major in his star catalogue.